ietf-wg-cellar/matroska-specification/attachments.md

 There may also be some font attachments with the `application/octet-stream` media type.
-In that case the Matroska player **MAY** try to guess the font type by checking the file extension of the `AttachedFile\FileName` string.
+In that case, the Matroska Player **MAY** try to guess the font type by checking the file extension of the `AttachedFile\FileName` string.
 Common file extensions for fonts are:

 * `.ttf` for Truetype fonts, equivalent to `font/ttf`